ryukirisame/learnSystemDesign/Geohashing.md

 ---

-# Precion level
+# GeoHash Precision

-# 1. What Precision Means in Geohash
+## What Precision Means in Geohash

 Precision = **number of characters in the geohash string**